-A Mongol Rally 2014 retrospective is a murky endeavour; tough to see exactly how it all came together because we had a destination goal, only a loose plan of how to get there, and a whole lot of ‘lets see how this goes’ attitudes.
+The Mongol Rally is a murky endeavour.
+Tough to see exactly how it all came together because the team Hippo had a destination goal, only a loose plan of how to get there, and a whole lot of “Let’s see how this goes” attitudes.

-Certainly one thing that became important from the moment we signed up was the fundraising.
-Initial thoughts ran the gamut from “this fundraising is going to be a pain in my ass” to “its gravely important to give back something to the environment after burning all this fossil fuel”.
+Certainly one thing that became important from the moment we signed up was fundraising.
+Initial thoughts ran the gamut from “This fundraising is going to be a pain in my ass”, to “It’s gravely important to give back something to the environment after burning all this fossil fuel”.

-A big moment for our fundraising happened almost 8 months before the rally, and had lasting impact on our lives.
-It started with Kenneth and Young researching interesting cultural traditions along this mysterious route through Central Asia, and discovering Turkish olive oil wrestling.
+A big moment for our fundraising happened almost eight months before the Rally and had a lasting impact on our lives.
+It started with Kenneth and Young researching interesting cultural traditions along this mysterious route through Central Asia and discovering Turkish olive oil wrestling.

-Watching the first confusing online video of wrestlers lathered in olive oil competing for a golden belt steeped in the upmost serious tradition going back 700 years prompted the evolution of an idea that went something like this:
+Watching the first confusing video of wrestlers lathered in olive oil competing for a golden belt steeped in the utmost serious tradition going back 700 years prompted the evolution of an idea that went something like this:

 Kenneth: “We really need to see this!”